ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 }
 ```

-It is composed of the `using` keyword, followed by an _identifier_, the `equal`s token, and then another _identifier_.
+It is composed of the `_Alias` keyword, followed by an _identifier_, the `equal`s token, and then another _identifier_.
 The identifier on the right hand side must be either a previously declared _transparent-function-alias_ or name a function declaration.
 Below, we explore the merits of this design and its origins.